-The TCJA did not change the American opportunity credit (AOC).
+The TCJA did not change the American Opportunity Credit (AOC).

 The AOC is a credit of up to $2,500 per eligible student.
 Up to $1,000 of the credit is refundable.
-It is only available for 4 tax years per student and is only available if the student has not completed the first 4 years of postsecondary education before the end of the tax year.
+It is only available for four tax years per student and is only available if the student has not completed the first four years of postsecondary education before the end of the tax year.
 Eligible students must be enrolled at least half-time for at least one academic period and must be pursuing a program leading to a degree or other recognized credential.

 Tax Tip: The AOC is generally claimed by the parents of undergraduate students.
 Students may need to work together with their parents to determine the amount of eligible expenses to claim the credit and make sure their parents have copies of Form 1098-T, receipts for expenses and the account transcript.
-The AOC generally doesn’t help graduate students or students who work full-time and take a class at night to develop their skills or finish a degree.
+The American Opportunity Credit generally doesn’t help graduate students or students who work full-time and take a class at night to develop their skills or finish a degree.

 The TCJA did not change the lifetime learning credit.